shantow-67/React-interview-Questions/README.md

  ## Question 4: 👉 What is the purpose of the componentDidMount method in a class component in React ?
  ✅Explanation:
- The purpose of the componentDidMount method in a class component in React is to perform actions after the component is mounted.It is called once after the component is mounted and is used to trigger side effects or to make API calls.
+ The purpose of the `componentDidMount` method in a class component in React is to perform actions after the component is mounted.It is called once after the component is mounted and is used to trigger side effects or to make API calls.

 ## Question 5: 👉 Can you use the useReducer hook with an object as the second argument in React ?
 ✅Explanation :
-You cannot use the useReducer hook with an object as the second argument in React because the second argument must be a function.
-The useReducer hook expects a reducer function as the second argument, which takes the current state and an action as arguments and returns the new state.
+You cannot use the `useReducer` hook with an object as the second argument in React because the second argument must be a function.
+The `useReducer` hook expects a reducer function as the second argument, which takes the current state and an action as arguments and returns the new state.

 ## Question 6: 👉 What is the correct way to conditionally render a component with state in React ?
  ✅Explanation :
- The correct way to conditionally render a component with state in React is { condition && <MyComponent state={this.state} /> }.The && operator allows you to conditionally render a component based on a condition.If the condition is true, the component will be rendered with the specified state; if the condition is false, the component will not be rendered.You can pass the component with the state as the right - hand operand of the && operator.You can access the component's state using the this.state object.
+ The correct way to conditionally render a component with state in React is `{ condition && <MyComponent state={this.state} /> }`.The `&&` operator allows you to conditionally render a component based on a condition.If the condition is true, the component will be rendered with the specified state; if the condition is false, the component will not be rendered.You can pass the component with the state as the right - hand operand of the `&&` operator.You can access the component's state using the `this.state` object.

 ## Question 7: 👉 What is the correct way to listen for multiple events in React ?
 ✅Explanation :
-The correct way to listen for multiple events in React is element.addEventListener('click', myEventHandler).addEventListener('submit', myEventHandler).You can chain multiple calls to the addEventListener method to listen for multiple events on the same element.Each call should specify the event type and the event handler as arguments.
+The correct way to listen for multiple events in React is `element.addEventListener('click', myEventHandler).addEventListener('submit', myEventHandler)`.You can chain multiple calls to the `addEventListener` method to listen for multiple events on the same element.Each call should specify the event type and the event handler as arguments.

 ## Question 8: 👉What is the difference between a prop and a state in React ?
 ✅Explanation :